 Is There a Shortage of HVAC Technicians?

-Experienced HVAC technicians are increasingly sought after because of the current shortage in the industry.
-This shortage is because of several things, such as more retirements and competition from other industries.
+There is a high demand for qualified HVAC technicians because of an industry shortage of labor.
+This discrepancy is the result of several factors, such as more retirements and competition from other industries.
 It's also more likely for young people to start pursuing college degrees as opposed to a licensed trade like HVAC.

 Is HVAC a Hard Career?